 Renee grew up skiing in the Pocono Mountains of Pennsylvania.
 She earned a Bachelor’s Degree in History at College Misericordia, a small liberal arts school in Northeastern PA and took her love of the outdoors to the University of Maine where she earned a Master’s Degree in Higher Education and Outdoor Recreation.
 Renee considers herself an avid mountain biker, whitewater kayaker, skier, and rock climber and spends time traveling around the country taking advantage of the outdoor opportunities that abound.
 She is an American Canoe Association Swift Water Rescue Instructor, an American Mountain Guides Association Single Pitch Instructor, and a Wilderness First Responder.
 Riley, a lab/black and tan hoonhound mix dog, is her trail companion whether hiking or biking on the local trails or hanging out at a climbing crag.
 Renee also seeks out singer/songwriter musical acts when they come to town and has a new passion for organic gardening and composting.

 Kat started working with Roanoke Parks and Recreation in August 2014 after a 3 year stint as an Outdoor Sales Rep for seven gear and apparel brands, travelling all over the Southeast.
 She attended the University of North Carolina at Asheville where she studied Environmental Science but more importantly saw her love of the Outdoors bloom.
 At UNCA she became an Outdoor Trip Leader specializing in whitewater and sea kayaking as well as backpacking.
-Kat, her boyfriend and their two dogs were drawn to Roanoke for its access to the outdoors and growing outdoor community.
-When not playing outside for work, Kat enjoys climbing, hiking, running, bike commuting, travelling and cooking tasty vegetarian dishes.
+Kat, her fiance and their two dogs were drawn to Roanoke for its access to the outdoors and growing outdoor community.
+When not playing outside for work, Kat enjoys backpacking, running, bike commuting, stand up paddleboarding, climbing, travelling and cooking tasty vegetarian dishes.